-Our Board of Directors held six meetings during 2006.
+Our Board of Directors held six meetings during 2007.
 We have four standing committees: the audit committee, the compensation committee, the corporate governance / nominating committee and the executive committee.
-During 2006, the audit committee held six meetings and the executive committee, the compensation committee and the corporate governance / nominating committee each held one meeting.
-Five of our six directors attended all of the board and their respective committee meetings during 2006.
-Mr. Lockett missed one board of directors meeting and one audit committee meeting.
+During 2007, the audit committee held six meetings and the executive committee, the compensation committee and the corporate governance / nominating committee each held one meeting.
+All of our directors attended all of the board and their respective committee meetings during 2007.
 All of our directors are strongly encouraged to attend the annual meeting of stockholders.
-All of our directors attended the 2006 annual meeting of stockholders.
+All of our directors attended the 2007 annual meeting of stockholders.
 Each of the independent directors presides at the executive sessions of non-management directors on a rotating basis.